codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 * Workflow logs: Real-time logs for ongoing workflows, and archived logs for completed workflows.

-### How to: Monitor sensor and event source notifications in Activity Log
+### How to monitor sensor and event source notifications in Activity Log
 The Activity Log is a quick way to monitor sensor and event-source logs.
 A pull-down panel in the CSDP toolbar, the Activity Log shows ongoing, success, and error notifications, by date, starting with today's date.
 Syntax errors that prevent the sensor from triggering the pipeline are displayed here.

 1. In the CSDP UI, on the top-right of the toolbar, select ![](/images/pipeline/monitoring/pipeline-activity-log-toolbar.png?display=inline-block) **Activity Log**.